daviddias/thesis-project-bootstrap.istecni.co/README.md

 ##### Distraction Free Mode

-The web is full of distractions, writting long chunks of text can be boring sometimes, you need something to keep your focus on and don't get distracted, that is when the Distraction Free Mode of Sublime kicks in, to activate it, just press:
+The web is full of distractions, writing long chunks of text can be boring sometimes, you need something to keep your focus on and don't get distracted, that is when the Distraction Free Mode of Sublime kicks in, to activate it, just press:

 ```
 ctrl+shift+cmd+f